Joseph Stalin's cult of personality: End of the cult and de-Stalinization

-De-Stalinization was the process of political reform that took place after Stalin's death, where a majority of Joseph Stalin's actions during his reign were condemned and the government reformed.
-February 1956 was the beginning of the destruction of his image, leadership, and socialist legality under the thaw of Nikita Khrushchev at the 20th Party Congress.
-The end of Stalin's leadership was met with positive and negative changes.
-Changes and consequences revolved around politics, the arts and literature, the economic realm, to the social structure.
+De-Stalinization was the process of political reform that took place after Stalin's death, where a majority of Joseph Stalin's actions during his reign were heavily condemned and the government was reformed.
+February 1956 was the beginning of the condemnation of Stalin, his leadership, and socialist legality by Nikita Khrushchev at the 20th Party Congress.
+This is known as the Khrushchev thaw.
+The end of Stalin's leadership was met with changes revolving politics, art, literature, economics, social and political structure.

 Stalin's death and the destabilization of his iconic leadership was met with the chance of new reforms and changes to his regime that had originally been immediately locked down under his control.
 The tight lock he kept on what was published, what was propagated, and what changes to the government and economics, became accessible.
 With the control that Stalin held being passed on to the government, an endorsed methodology was ideally enacted.
 Thereafter, a collective leadership emerged, including Khrushchev, Lavrentiy Beria, Nikolai Bulganin, Georgy Malenkov, Vyacheslav Molotov, and Lazar Kaganovich.
 Notably, although the phrase "cult of personality" is often attributed to Khrushchev, Malenkov was the first known Soviet official to apply it to Stalin.